hypnotizzze/Automation-testing/README.md

 Get information about the availability of train tickets with a certain number.
 Based on the task, a set of tests is being developed for this program as a "black box" (functional testing) – in the form of scripts for the sequence of user input commands and the sequence of expected reactions of the program from start to completion.
 A number is required for each test (scenario).
-Based on a set of tests, a testing program is developed that calls the test, passes her the input data of each of the developed tests, receives the result of the program, based on comparing the result with the expected answer for this text, either the string "Test No. ..." (without quotes) or the string "Test No. ..." is output to the standard input stream failed (according to the test numbers from clause 2.2).
+Based on a set of tests, a testing program is developed that calls the test, passes her the input data of each of the developed tests, receives the result of the program, based on comparing the result with the expected answer for this text, either the string "Test No. ..." (without quotes) or the string "Test No. ..." is output to the standard input stream failed.
 The testing program returns code 0 to the operating system in case of passing all the tests, 1 – in case of not passing part of the tests, 2 – in case of not passing all the tests.
 Other error codes can be used to indicate situations where testing is impossible.
 With the help of the developed programs, perform automated testing of these programs before and after the recommended changes with automated preparation of testing reports.